 Boarding occurs over a period of one or several days when you’re out of town and your dog must be cared for full-time.
 Your dog lives with the Saving Grace boarding provider as “one of the family” until you return.
 While there may be one or two other dogs present, it is generally a much calmer environment with more individual attention paid to each dog than a commercial day care facility can provide.

 What do I need to bring with my dog when boarding?

-Bring your dog’s collar, leash/harness, food and treats, medications (if needed), along with specific, written instructions for feeding.
+Bring your dog’s collar and ID, leash/harness, food and treats, medications (if needed), along with specific, written instructions for feeding.
 You will also want to bring a favorite toy, bedding, and possibly a crate if your dog uses one.
 Always check with your boarding provider before drop-off.

 What about cats?
 How long are petsitting visits?
 And can you come at a specific time?

 We love cats too!
 Petsitting visits are 20-30 minutes UNLESS your cat is less than comfortable with new human people.
 In these cases, we take care of your kitty (or kitties) needs (water, food, litter box, etc.) and get out of their way.
 No one likes guests who overstay their welcome!

 Petsitting visits occur anytime between 9 a.m. and 6 p.m. on your requested days.
 We do offer more specific time windows (AM or PM) for medicated or very young cats.